thinkinglabs/thinkinglabs.github.io/_talks/15-teams-1-monolith-4-months-to-achieve-continuous-delivery.md

 ---
 layout: talk
-title: 15 teams, 1 monolith, 4 months to achieve Continuous Delivery
+title: Continuous Delivery in 4 months for 15 teams and their 1 monolith
 date: 2019-09-06
 conferences:
   - name: EXPANDConf 2019